-The Strategic Leadership Board (SLB) consists of the Chief Executive, Executive Directors, Heads of Service and the Council's Monitoring Officer.
+The Strategic Leadership Board (SLB) consists of the Chief Executive, Executive Directors, Assistant Directors and the Council's Monitoring Officer.
 It provides senior management and leadership in the development, delivery and communication of Council and borough-wide policy and performance.
 It has a key responsibility for the development and maintenance of the governance environment.

-Each Head of Service is responsible for the governance framework and good governance in their individual Service area and are in turn supported by their managers.
-As part of the corporate governance review for 2021/22 Heads of Service (HoS) have provided formal assurance in respect of their service area, by completing GASs based on the above Framework.
-The Council's Monitoring Officer, the Chief Legal and Democratic Officer has also completed a GAS.
-In June 2022, the job titles of HoS were changed to Assistant Directors.
+Each Assistant Director is responsible for the governance framework and good governance in their individual Service area and are in turn supported by their managers.
+As part of the corporate governance review for 2022/23 Assistant Directors were required to provide formal assurance in respect of their service area, by completing a GAS based on the above Framework.
+The Council's Monitoring Officer, the Chief Legal and Democratic Officer was also required to complete a GAS due to their role and membership of SLB.